 Finally, Dory has a very sharp and agonizing memory that makes it clear that more is going on with her parents than their endlessly patient encouragement -- the burden placed on those around her by her disability is finally revealed, and she’s devastated.
 It is a truly painful moment.

 In the end, Dory realizes not only that she is loved and accepted by everyone in her life, but that she has had a powerful positive impact on many folk she has met.
 She relates to people in her own unique way, emotionally connecting even with a grouchy, misanthropic acquaintance (well, the octopus equivalent of misanthropic).
 Most of all, her memory issues means she lives in the moment and follows her heart -- an example admired by her family and friends.
 Dory does, in other words, have her struggles, but she also shines in her individuality.

 In the end, Dory’s disability is not something that holds her back or makes her a “broken toy” -- rather, it’s something that does, in words that have become so cliche around the world but in words that will forever be true, make her special.
 Educators who work with kids, including of course private tutors and in-home tutors, have an intimate understanding of all the exceptionalities and the struggles faced by the young people who have them.
-Indeed Tutor Doctor is guided by the knowledge that one-on-one, tailor-made tutoring can bring immense benefits to students with exceptionalities.
+Indeed Tutor Doctor is guided by the knowledge that one-to-one, tailor-made tutoring can bring immense benefits to students with exceptionalities.